Time to consume critters and save the world

 Hall: I’ll be the first to admit that eating spiders and worms doesn’t sound very appetising, but maybe instead of eating them whole we need to find a way to sneak them into food we already eat.

-“Why not try using ground up bugs as flour for bread, or using mealworms in spaghetti or burgers – if you can’t see a whole bug lurking on your plate you’re more likely to give it a go.”
+“Why not try using ground up bugs as flour for bread (and help reduce waste from bakeries), or using mealworms in spaghetti or burgers – if you can’t see a whole bug lurking on your plate you’re more likely to give it a go.”

 Call us on 0800 211 8390 - or complete our Free Quote Form opposite.